-About two weeks ago, Vio Bank, the new internet division of MidFirst Bank, opened its virtual doors for business.
-The product line debuted with a High Yield Online Savings account, earning 2.10% APY on all balances.
+In early August, MidFirst Bank’s newest internet division, Vio Bank, opened its virtual doors for business.
+The inaugural product line included a variety of CDs and the High Yield Online Savings account, which had an initial 2.10% APY.
+This morning, Vio Bank increased that rate to 2.25% APY on all balances.

 Funding and Accessing

-The High Yield Online Savings account requires a minimum $100 opening deposit.
+A High Yield Online Savings account can be opened with a minimum $100 deposit.
 The initial deposit must be made by ACH from the linked bank account named on the online application.
 After the account is established, up to five external bank accounts can be linked and deposits from those linked accounts can be made via ACH or wire.
-The speed of incoming ACHs is anywhere between 2-5 business days, with hold times for incoming ACH being 2 or 3 business days.
+The speed of incoming ACHs is anywhere between 2-5 business days, with hold times for incoming ACH about 2 or 3 business days.

-This is a “true” savings account, having no ATM/debit card.
-Any withdrawals must be made through ACH or wire.
-Withdrawals initiated through Vio Bank’s online banking platform are limited to only $2k per outgoing ACH transaction, with an aggregate monthly total of $6k.
+With no ATM or debit card, this is a “true” savings account and all withdrawals must be made through ACH or wire.
+Withdrawals initiated through Vio Bank’s online banking platform are limited to $2k per outgoing ACH transaction, with an aggregate monthly total of $6k.
 Withdrawals initiated by an external bank have no dollar limits.
 There is a $10 excessive transaction fee “for each limited withdrawal in excess of six withdrawals per monthly statement cycle.”

 While there is no monthly maintenance or service fee, there are other potential charges, including,